-The Fiscal Year 2018 filing deadline for all personal exemptions is April 2, 2018.
-For more personal exemption information, please visit boston.gov/assessing.
+The Fiscal Year 2019 filing deadline for all personal exemptions is April 1, 2019.
+For

 Tax Deferral Programs

 Taxpayers may consider participation in a tax deferral program if they are having difficulty affording their tax liability (Table 2).
 The City of Boston offers a few tax deferral programs to qualified applicants: